 (Research courses may be taken from other departments at UB with the permission of your advisor.)

-Upon successful completion of the required coursework and with your advisor’s permission, you may begin registering for one or more hours of ELP 702 per semester in order to maintain matriculation while you complete your qualifying paper, capstone project/dissertation research proposal, and the final project itself.
+Upon successful completion of the required coursework and with your advisor’s permission, you will take three to four hours of ELP 702 during the final three semesters of your program in order to maintain matriculation while completing your qualifying paper, capstone project/dissertation in practice research proposal, and your final project.

 Submit your completed online application, which includes: